internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 supabase init
 ```

 This should create a new directory for you named `supabase`.
-You should also see a prompt for setting up VS Code/IntelliJ setting for Deno.
+You should also see a prompt for setting up VS Code/IntelliJ settings for Deno.
 You can choose what you'd like, but I usually choose no because I've never needed Deno, but you might.

 The next step is to get the container running.
 You can do that by running `supabase start`.
 Sometimes, this can be unpredictable.
 My advice if you do everything right and it shuts the container down, just run the command again.
 Sometimes, I've had to run `supabase start` multiple times to get it working as intended.